fredcallaway/heroku-experiment/README.md

 Additionally, by default `bin/fetch_data.py` will not download data with "debug" in the workerId or assignmentId.
 You can pass the `--debug` flag to disable this behavior and download all data.

+## Posting static versions

+It is often useful to have a permanent link to different versions of the experiment.
+This is easy to do if you have your own personal website that you can rsync to.
+First set the relevant parameters in bin/post_static.
+Then you can run e.g. `bin/post_static v1`.

 ## FAQ

 _Can I check how many participants there are without downloading the full dataset?_